weaviate/weaviate-io/README.md

 ### Build the Web Site

-This command generates static content into the ``build`` directory and can be served using any static contents hosting service.
+This command generates static content into the ``build`` directory and can be served using any static content hosting service.

 ```
 $ yarn build
 ```

+The `build` command is useful when you are finished editing.
+If you used `yarn start` to start a local web server, you do not have to run `yarn build` to see you changes while you are editing.

 ### Deployment